Conference Session Slides

 Planning Together: Creating Synergy between Your Jurisdiction's GTZ/ETE Plan and the CDC HRSA Integrated HIV Prevention and Care Plan (12550)

 Thursday, December 13 | 10:30 a.m. to noon | National Harbor 3

-Join this workshop to explore how jurisdictions have coordinated their Integrated HIV Prevention and Care Plans with local “End the [HIV] Epidemic” (ETE)/”Getting to Zero” (GTZ) plans.
-With facilitation by the IHAP TAC, presenters from the San Jose TGA and Massachusetts will share perspectives on how the plans interact in terms of community engagement, implementation strategies, and dissemination of the plan and progress to a wide array of stakeholders.
+This workshop explored how jurisdictions have coordinated their Integrated HIV Prevention and Care Plans with local “End the [HIV] Epidemic” (ETE)/”Getting to Zero” (GTZ) plans.
+With facilitation by the IHAP TAC, presenters from the San Jose TGA and Massachusetts shared perspectives on how the plans interact in terms of community engagement, implementation strategies, and dissemination of the plan and progress to a wide array of stakeholders.
 Download the slide presentation.

 The Collaborative Integration of Prevention and Care: Planning Bodies, Funding, and Service Delivery (11044)

 Thursday, December 13 | 1:30 to 3 p.m. | Maryland B 4/5/6

 This session explored best practices for integrating prevention and care within health departments and planning bodies.
 Members of the recently formed Washington, DC Regional Planning Commission on Health and HIV (COHAH) discussed the rationale for merging their prevention and care planning councils, steps to achieve this integration, and the benefits of the collaborative relationship between the Planning Body and Part A Recipient.
 The IHAP TAC presented challenges and promising practices from jurisdictions that have successfully integrated their HIV prevention and care programs within health departments and the different models of funding procurement of care and prevention services within their jurisdictions.
 Download the slide presentation.